 - Drain and return to pot, and stir with 1 tablespoon olive oil and greens.
 Allow greens to wilt from the heat of the pasta, stirring occasionally.
 Allow mixture to cool for at least ten minutes.

-- Meanwhile, whisk together the remaining 3 tablespoons olive oil, remaining 1 teaspoon salt, garlic, and lemon juice to make the dressing in the bottom of a large bowl
+- Meanwhile, whisk together the remaining 3 tablespoons olive oil, remaining 1 teaspoon salt, minced garlic clove, and lemon juice to make the dressing in the bottom of a large bowl

 - If you have time, allow salad to sit for at least thirty minutes (or overnight) in the fridge before serving to allow flavors to marry.